Talk to us about your hourly home care needs

 Gentle encouragement was needed from the team to entice Margaret to complete her physiotherapy programme.
 This meant she was able to achieve the outcomes required by the healthcare team involved in her care.
 The team constantly monitored progress, communicating this to others efficiently and she was able to rehabilitate at pace.
 Slowly, the visits required to support her each day were able to be reduced and she regained much independence.
 For her family they were reassured that she did not have to move into a care home, but with support could get back on her feet.

 Hourly care vs. care home

-We know from experience that families will prefer for their child or loved one to stay in the safety and comfort of their own home instead of moving into a care home or being cared for in a specialist setting.
+We know from experience that individuals will prefer to stay in the safety and comfort of their own home instead of moving into a care home or being cared for in a specialist setting.
 Here we explain the benefits of receiving care at home as opposed to moving away.